santoli-massimo/engim_2017_2018/README.md

 # Engim 2017/2018

-Teaching material created for the course 'Technical development software 2017/2018' held at Engim Turin
+Teaching material created for the course 'Software Development - 2017/2018' held at Engim Turin